Bad-Sam/bad/README.md

 - [ ] Work on Linux support
 - [ ] Support compilation with GCC and MSVC
 - [ ] Support compilation under ARM
-- [ ] Add support for more SIMD instruction sets (PowerPC, MIPS, Helium?)
+- [ ] Add support for more SIMD instruction sets (RISC-V "V", PowerPC's AltiVec, MIPS' MSA, ARM's Helium?)
+- [ ] Take endianness in consideration

 Common:
 - [ ] Implement `f32xn` and `maskn`, a general vector type built on top of the most suited SIMD ISA available for the needs of the user